BMRicardas/brameda/README.md

 This project requires a Contentful space with the following content models:

+- `AboutUs`: About us section
 - `Product`: Main product information
 - `ProductVariants`: Product color and price variations

-Required fields are detailed in the content model types at `src/types/contentful.types.ts`
+Required fields are detailed in the content model types at `src/types/contentful/*`

 ### Form Setup